CJBok/SDV-Mods/CJBCheatsMenu/README.md

 1.13:
 * Updated to Stardew Valley 1.1+ and SMAPI 1.5.
+* Added support for casks and worm bins.
 * Fixed instantly-grown fruit trees not producing fruit until their normal growth date.